-I don’t know about you, but ever since Anderson Cooper got roughed-up in Cairo I’ve been glued to my television set watching Egypt’s honest-to-goodness revolution.
+I don’t know about you, but ever since TV journalist Anderson Cooper was roughed-up my a pro-Mubarak mob in Cairo, I’ve been glued to my television set watching Egypt’s January 25 Revolution.

-What made it most compelling for me was the utilization of non-violent techniques and the cooperative strategies that connected Egyptian citizens traditionally separated by class.
+What has made the Egyptian story most compelling for me is the utilization of non-violent techniques and the cooperative strategies that connect Egyptian citizens who are traditionally separated by class.

-The parallels to breaking the bonds of toxic moms kept rising up in my mind.
+The parallels to breaking the bonds of toxic relationships keep rising up in my mind.

-- For so many undutiful daughters of toxic mothers, 30 years is just the beginning of a life long purgatory.
+For so many daughters of toxic mothers, 30 years is just the beginning of a life-long purgatory.

-- For daughters of toxic mothers, telling the truth about your relationship is a terrifying prospect.
+For daughters of toxic mothers, telling the truth about your mother-daughter relationship is a terrifying prospect.
 If a daughter said out loud that her mother was toxic what could that set into motion?

-- For daughters of toxic moms, knowing that you’re the sane one doesn’t shield you from toxic mom insanity.
+For daughters of toxic moms, knowing that you’re the sane one doesn’t shield you from your toxic mom’s insanity.

-So, we all have our glasses, our filters, our perspectives and for me, the 18-day stand-off at Tahrir Square was as thrilling as the first time I told my mother she had hurt me for the last time.
-All week long I found my heart racing whenever CNN announced a press conference.
+Everyone has glasses, filters, and personal perspectives on world news and for me, the 18-day stand-off in downtown Cairo, Egypt at the Tahrir Square was as thrilling as the first time I told my mother she had hurt me for the last time.

-That old meanie Mubarak was going to get his.
+That old toxic leader Mubarak was going to get his.
 Good!

-So many daughters of toxic mother are muzzled; afraid to speak out.
-I want to say to you speaking out is the first step to freedom.
+Too many daughters of toxic mothers are muzzled; afraid to speak out.
+If you are one of those daughters, then I want to say to you that speaking out is the first step to freedom.

-There are inspiring stories all around us if you just allow yourself to see the parallels.
+There are inspiring stories all around you if you just allow yourself to see the parallels.

 Last fall my husband and I vacationed back east and spent several days at Historic Colonial Williamsburg, the town preserved by the Rockefeller family as a living, breathing, city-sized theater allowing us a glimpse of our country’s revolutionary beginnings.